 Participation in this study was voluntarily.
+The

-All patients were given a complete explanation about the study.
-They were assured they could withdraw from the study anytime they were not willing to continue study and this would not affect their treatment.
-At the beginning of the study, demographic characteristics of participants were recorded including: sex, height, and weight.
-Before injections, the Visual Analog Scale (VAS), Western Ontario and McMaster Universities Arthritis Index (WOMAC), and Oxford Knee Scale (OKS) questionnaires were filled by participants.
+patients were assured that they could leave the study anytime they were not willing to continue study and this would not affect their treatment.
+At the beginning of the study, demographic characteristics of participants were recorded including: age, sex, height and weight.
+Before injections, the Visual Analog Scale (VAS), Western Ontario and McMaster Universities Arthritis Index (WOMAC) and Oxford Knee Scale (OKS) questionnaires were filled by the participants.
 Then, injections were performed for both groups.
 The injection repeated two weeks later based on the allocated group technique.
 In Group A (intra-articular group), participants laid on bed with placing a pillow under the involved knee resulting in its flexion to 30 degrees and, then, the practitioner prepared the knee under sterile condition and marked the inferolateral side of the knee joint.
-Then, 5 mL of dextrose 25% by a 23-gauge syringe was injected at that site.
-Preparation of dextrose 25% included 2.5 mL of lidocaine 2% plus 2.5 mL of dextrose 50%.
-The final concentration of the solution was derived from the previous studies.^[6,10] The injector also inserted the needle subcutaneously at the other point around the involved knee without injecting any solution in this group to improve patient's blinding.
-In Group B (peri-articular group), participants were placed in a supine position with the 30-degree knee flexion.
+Next, 5 mL dextrose 25% by a 23-gauge (G) syringe was injected at that site.
+Preparation of dextrose 25% included 2.5 mL lidocaine 2% plus 2.5 mL dextrose 50%.
+The final concentration of the solution was derived from the previous studies.^[6,10] The injector also inserted the needle subcutaneously at the other point around the involved knee without injecting any solution in this group in order to improve patient's blinding.
+For Group B (peri-articular group), participants were placed in a supine position with the 30-degree knee flexion.
 The knee was examined and tender points were marked around the knee up to two points to puncture the skin.
-Then, 5 mL of dextrose 25% were injected under sterile condition by using a 25-gauge syringe around knee joint maximum in two points (lateral or medial) with almost 2.5 mL of solution injection for each point in different directions and subcutaneously using skin sliding.
-These points were the most painful points, except pes anserine bursitis.
-Preparation of dextrose 25% included 2.5 mL of lidocaine 2% plus 2.5 mL of dextrose 50%.
+Then, 5 mL of dextrose 25% were injected under sterile condition by using a 25-G syringe around knee joint maximum in two points (lateral or medial) with almost 2.5 mL of solution injection for each point in different directions and subcutaneously using skin sliding.
+These points were the most painful points, except for pes anserine bursitis.
+Preparation of dextrose 25% included 2.5 mL lidocaine 2% plus 2.5 mL dextrose 50%.
 For both groups, the second injection was performed two weeks after the first one.
-Prespecified protocols were achieved from a study by Farpour et al.^[16] Both groups were asked to hold ice pack for 5 min on the puncture sites for first two days, have relative knee rest for 72 h, continue doing quadriceps isometric contraction exercises before injections.^[19] The participants in both groups were asked to avoid consumption of anti-inflammatory medicine or other treatments for KOA.
-Then, they were asked to return two and six weeks after second injection (Weeks 4 and 8 after the first injection, respectively).
-During these visits, VAS, WOMAC, and OKS questionnaires were filled by the participants.
-In addition, we included one knee in participants with bilateral KOA which met the inclusion and exclusion criteria and, if both of knees were the same, we chose the right knee for this study.
+The prespecified protocols were achieved from a study by Farpour and Fereydooni^[16] Both groups were asked to hold ice pack for 5 min on the puncture sites for first two days, have relative knee rest for 72 h, and continue doing quadriceps isometric contraction exercises as before injections.^[19] The participants in both groups were asked to avoid consumption of anti-inflammatory medicine or other treatments for KOA.
+Then, they were asked to return two and six weeks after the second injection (four and eight weeks after the first injection, respectively).
+On these visits, VAS, WOMAC, and OKS questionnaires were filled by the participants.
+In addition, we included one knee in participants with bilateral KOA which met the inclusion and exclusion criteria and, if both of knees were the same, we chose the right-side knee for this study.